cactusballs/CodeHardOrCodeHome/readme.md

 * prompts to set up a whatsApp group, introduce yourself
 * read a link to an educational resources on git, agile ceremonies, presenting, etc.

 **Group chat in-app** to get teams talking: let's banish paranormal activity by getting the GC going!
-Engendering community in advance of the event can help ease nerves inspire ethusiasm.
+Engendering community in advance of the event can help ease nerves inspire enthusiasm.

 **Reward points** to be earned through team interactions and challenge completion.
 Reward points can then be used as per hackathon's needs: a headstart in a scavenger head, exchange for hackathon 'loot'.